jonathanstowell/jonathanstowell.github.io/_posts/2019-08-08-ideal-development-cycle-1.md

 Phased concept deliverables can be a nice way of taking less risk on a concept investment as it allows for validation before making further investments in the later phases.

-I've found at many places I've worked decisions on concepts/features can be made on opinion, gut feel, what would be cool etc etc and are not viewed as investments.
+I've found at many places I've worked, decisions on concepts/features can be made on opinion, gut feel, what would be cool etc etc and are not viewed as investments.
 I tend to feel this is due to employees time not being treated as a real cost.
 However, and this shouldn't be a surprise, it is!
 Every minute, hour, day, months an individual or a team spends working on a concept is a financial cost...

 When we think about finance most investors are looking for the best return for the funds they have available, why would they put money in something that returns 3% if they've got a juicy 6% return elsewhere!

 Why aren't we thinking in the same terminology for software?
+There are going to be lots of reasons for this.
+I've found that people can get quite wrapped up in a vision/dream for a product, everything that it could be... that decision making can become influenced by this attachment and you end up in a "build it and they'll come" scenario.
+Hopefully we can start to avoid this by defining success and measuring against it.
+Surely dreamers can't argue against cold hard statistics that their great concept/feature isn't being used and needs to be reworked accourding to feedback?
+The quicker we can pinpoint whether a concept/feature is or is not going to be a success, the quicker we can move on to something else, hopefully maximising the use of time to deliver more value.

 Back to the point of the HLE.
 It's there to allow the business/stakeholders to make an informed decision, now they have more detail and time, as to whether this is still the right thing to do right now.
 Could we be working on something else that has a better return?